SumoLogic/sumologic-documentation/blog-service/2024-10-11-collection.md

 <a href="https://help.sumologic.com/release-notes-service/rss.xml"><img src={useBaseUrl('img/release-notes/rss-orange2.png')} alt="icon" width="50"/></a>

 We're excited to announce the release of our new cloud-to-cloud source for Kandji.
-This source helps you to collect threat details, devices list, device activities, and device details from the Kandji platform and ingests it into Sumo Logic.
+This source helps you to collect threat details, device lists, activity logs, and device information from the Kandji platform, and ingest them into Sumo Logic for streamlined analysis.
 [Learn more](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/kandji-source).